Admissions and Application Process

 Up to 12 students from the total applicant pool will be selected for this option during the 2019 application cycle.
 Students begin their studies in either Minnesota or Arizona and then relocate to Florida prior to the 2021-2022 academic year.

 - Choose to be considered for the Florida FOCUS 2+2 track.
 If yes, then indicate order of preference.
 Applicants selecting the Florida 2+2 track as their first preference will receive priority consideration for review by the Florida Campus Admissions Subcommittee and a potential interview on the Florida campus.

 - Choose to not be considered for this track and only be considered for the four-year core program in Arizona and/or Minnesota.

-The Mayo Clinic Alix School of Medicine Admissions Committee, composed of current and retired Mayo Clinic staff, current administrators, residents, and medical students, reviews all applications and utilizes a rolling admission process to offer appointments (acceptances) to the incoming class.
+The Mayo Clinic Alix School of Medicine Admissions Committee is composed of current and retired Mayo Clinic staff, current administrators, residents, and medical students.
+This committee reviews all applications and utilizes a rolling admission process to offer appointments (acceptances) to the incoming class.

 The committee considers these factors when selecting students:

 - Academic performance

 - MCAT score/percentile